LesUski/100-Days-in-Cloud/Labs/94-React-App-On-S3-and-CloudFront/README.md

 ---

 ## Lab description
 Purpose of this lab is to create an React app hosted in S3 bucket that'll be a static website for cloudofthings.net.
-To improve the accesibility and get better performance the website will be distributed by CloudFormation.
+To improve the accessibility and get better performance the website will be distributed by CloudFormation.
 * **Creating and hosting static website in S3**
 * **Creating simple React website**
 * **Creating records in Route 53**